 President of the Board

 Dylan Baca is a member of the White Mountain Apache tribe and through his cheii, he is Navajo.
-He currently resides in the White Mountains where he is a senior at Blue Ridge High School.
+Dylan currently resides in the White Mountains but will be attending Columbia University this fall.
 Dylan is a strong advocate for social change and is committed to eliminating social inequities; In the spring of 2019 he started the Indigenous Peoples’ Initiative to provide accurate messaging about Indigenous Peoples’ to all people to ensure that educated policy decisions are made by lawmakers and other individuals in power.
-Through the establishment of Indigenous Peoples’ Day he believes that his organization could provide a platform to provide accurate and non-stereotypical imagery of Indigenous Peoples’.
+Through the establishment of Indigenous Peoples’ Day, he believes that his organization could provide a platform to provide accurate and non-stereotypical imagery of Indigenous Peoples’.
 In addition to serving as chief executive, During the 2019 year, Dylan served as chairman of the Arizona Governor’s Youth Commission Human Trafficking Prevention Committee.
 He currently serves as a student advisor to Arizona Superintendent of Public instruction, Kathy Hoffman and as Board Member to the White Mountain Democrats.

 In his spare time, Dylan enjoys playing golf and spending time with his family and friends.

 Vice-President of the Board

 Madeline Jones is a resident Lakeside, AZ, where she is entering her senior year at Blue Ridge High School.
 She has played soccer since her freshman year and is currently the captain of the team.
 She has always advocated for marginalized groups and is now serving as the vice president of the Indigenous Peoples’ Initiative(IPI).
 Both Madeline and IPI believe the establishment of Indigenous Peoples’ Day would help bring to light the accurate version of Native American history and educate people about harmful stereotypes.